Andrew8xx8/chef-kitchen/README.md

 vagrant up
 ```

 Now Vm is runned.
-You can to stop it by `vagrant halt` command or
+You can stop it by `vagrant halt` command or
 suspend/resume by `vagrant suspend`/`vagrant resume`

 Copy your public key to VM (password is `vagrant`):